code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 ## How does it work?

-Develop and launch is based on the prototype, feature sheet, estimate and schedule we built together during Discover and Plan.
+Develop and launch is based on the prototype, feature sheet, estimate, and schedule we built together during Discover and Plan.

 1. **Weekly or bi-weekly meetings:** At the same time every week, we meet or have a phone call for 20 to 40 minutes to provide an update on the status of the project, ask questions, and make decisions as the project progresses.
 2. **Progress demos:** When the web application has progressed far enough we will review each feature together.
 These reviews happen with video conferencing / screen sharing as part of our regular weekly meetings.
 A secure staging server is available for you to review progress and you may access it at any point during development.